top of page

 —then you’re not alone.

-👉 Children are motivated only when there is a reward, a fear, or a deadline.
+👉 Children today seem motivated only when there is a reward, a fear, or a deadline.

-Studying, helping at home, practicing skills, or even trying new things feels like a negotiation.
+Studying, helping at home, practicing skills, or even trying new things can feel like a negotiation.

 But here’s the truth: